JulianMH/NounPhraseJS/README.md

 # Getting Started
 You will need require.js to use the project: http://requirejs.org/

-To use the library just copy the 4 files and load all except the last one with require.js:
+To use the library just copy these 4 files and load all except the last one with require.js:
 - nounphrasejs.js
 - getSentenceConfiguration.js
 - getWordWindowConfiguration.js